7 key considerations when constructing tall buildings

 You can influence the visual appeal of the building’s exterior through design and material selection.
 In the interior design, raised access floors can be used to house HVAC ductwork as well as electrical wiring and cables, to free up floor space and provide it with a neat and tidy appearance.

 It is obvious that HVAC systems have a significant impact on the design of a high-rise building.
-However, integrating HVAC systems into the design of your building is a complex task which might put your project at risk of delays and cost overruns.
+However, integrating HVAC systems into the design of your building is a complex task that might put your project at risk of delays and cost overruns.

 #7.
 Sustainability and environmental friendliness